 In addition to the 63 acre main farm, Hutchins also rents two properties from the town of Concord – a 15 acre parcel called the Peter Spring Farm off of Route 62, and a 12 acre parcel off of Barrett’s Mill Road on the former McGrath Farm.
 Hutchins Farm shares the Peter Spring Farm with the endangered Blanding’s turtles.
 As part of our lease, we maintain a 5 acre parcel specifically so the turtles have a nice nesting habitat in their preferred grasses.

-John retired from co-managing the farm business in 2015, although he still is an owner of the operation.
+John retired from co-managing the farm business in 2015.
 Gordon continues to manage the business, but he no longer works seven days a week.
 Hutchins Farm has been fortunate to have legions of talented, dedicated, and hardworking employees over the years, many of who have gone on to start their own farming operations, or whom have dedicated their careers’ to improving agriculture or environmental causes.
 The current Hutchins Farm crew is working hard to provide our customers with the very finest fruits and vegetables, produced sanely and safely with respect for our land, our employees, and our customers’ health.